Post job

 A receptionist/billing clerk is responsible for performing administrative and clerical duties as needed to maintain a smooth flow of operations for the business.
 Receptionist/billing clerks process the customers' payment transactions, manage account payables, releasing invoices, and immediately resolve account discrepancies.
 A receptionist/billing clerk must have excellent communication and analytical skills, responding to customers' inquiries and concerns, escalating high-level complaints to the billing management.
 They should also maintain records of financial documentation for reference and reconciliation as needed.

 These skill sets are where the common ground ends though.
-An administrative receptionist responsibility is more likely to require skills like "patients," "appointment scheduling," "administrative tasks," and "meeting rooms."
-Whereas a receptionist/administrator support requires skills like "scheduling appointments," "purchase orders," "event planning," and "route calls."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of an administrative receptionist are more likely to require skills like "patients," "appointment scheduling," "administrative tasks," and "meeting rooms."
+On the other hand, a job as a receptionist/administrator support requires skills like "scheduling appointments," "purchase orders," "event planning," and "route calls."
+As you can see, what employees do in each career varies considerably.

 A receptionist secretary is responsible for providing the best customer service, as well as attending to the needs of existing and potential clients.
 Duties of a receptionist secretary include managing customer's inquiries and forwarding important calls to the appropriate department, performing administrative and clerical tasks, escalating high-level of client's concerns to the management, keeping the reception area clean, monitoring office supplies and request stocks as needed, and maintaining an organized record of meetings and events.
 A receptionist secretary must have strong communication and multi-tasking skills to handle workloads of daily operations.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, administrative receptionist responsibilities are more likely to require skills like "phone calls," "hr," "payroll," and "administrative tasks."
-Meanwhile, a receptionist/billing clerk might be skilled in areas such as "medicaid," "insurance verification," "insurance forms," and "emr."
+Meanwhile, a receptionist/billing clerk has duties that require skills in areas such as "medicaid," "insurance verification," "insurance forms," and "emr."
 These differences highlight just how different the day-to-day in each role looks.

 A front desk administration professional is responsible for performing administrative duties related to the front desk reception of an organization.
 This professional must assist in conferences and meetings as well as maintain inventory and costs for building and office supplies.
 The administration must coordinate front desk operations and maintain customer relationships by interacting with them in a professional and courteous manner.
 This professional must also handle phone calls and important documents by scanning and placing them in their designated files.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from administrative receptionists resumes, they are more likely to have skills like "hr," "meeting rooms," "expense reports," and "provides administrative support."
-But a receptionist secretary might have skills like "administrative functions," "routine correspondence," "computer programs," and "secretarial support."
+The required skills of the two careers differ considerably.
+For example, administrative receptionists are more likely to have skills like "hr," "meeting rooms," "expense reports," and "provides administrative support."
+But a receptionist secretary is more likely to have skills like "administrative functions," "routine correspondence," "computer programs," and "secretarial support."